 Gardens at the Springs Preserve is a lovely desert-centered botanical garden.
 From the plentiful flora to immersive science and wildlife exhibits with animal displays, the Springs Preserve is a perfect place to spend as a family or for a couple’s day out.

 This attraction also includes Ride the Trails, a narrated locomotive ride, and the Origen Museum for information on travel, art projects, and live animals.
-Other features presented in the Springs Preserve provide a desert living center and botanical garden areas to explore.
+Other features in the Springs Preserve provide a desert living center and botanical garden areas to explore.

-After visiting the gardens, the charming Divine Café, which is run by the Culinary Academy of Las Vegas, is an on-site place where guests can relax, unwind, and eat delicious food.
+After visiting the gardens, the charming Divine Café, run by the Culinary Academy of Las Vegas, is an on-site place where guests can relax, unwind, and eat delicious food.
 This is one of the best things to do in Las Vegas for couples because of the intimate size of the garden and its isolation away from the chaotic downtown.

 See Related: Top Cheap Honeymoon Ideas for Couples